na-na-hi/renget/archive/z2sqy.md

 Junichi nodded with a short huff of a sigh.
 “Yeah.
 Let’s go in.”

-He turned and gestured with one hand at Inigo, and followed Psycho Slash’s path around the corner.
+He turned, gesturing with one hand at Inigo, and followed Psycho Slash’s path around the corner.

 There were a few steps leading up to a door, which Psycho Slash was impatiently standing by, occasionally glancing around.
 As Junichi and Inigo approached the steps, Psycho Slash opened the door.
 His jaw was clenched, and his gaze was sharp and almost hostile.
 He said nothing as the two passed by him to enter the building, but his gaze was worth more than any words could be.

 The inside of the building was mostly empty, save for a few crates dotted around and the other people, numbering up to twenty or thirty.
 The main feature of this obviously-abandoned small warehouse was the stage constructed at the far side of the open area.
 A simple raised platform, with a single step up to bridge the thigh-high distance.

 “Jeez, I hope that guy isn’t going to stare at us the whole time.”
-Inigo muttered as they found a place to settle in next to a crate along the wall opposite the stage.
+Inigo muttered as they found a place next to a crate along the wall opposite the stage.

 “He won’t start trouble.”
 Junichi murmured back.